estebanmunchjones2019/academind-next.js-article/Next article.md

-Then, you'll need to do a series of steps to connect the domain name to Vercel:
+Then, you'll need to do a series of steps to connect the custom domain name to Vercel:

-- Copy A and CNAME records from your vercel Project inside `settings/domains`.
+- Copy `A` and `CNAME` records from your vercel Project inside `settings/domains`.

-- Go to your domain name provider (in this case SiteGround) and access the DNS zone editor.
+- Go to your domain name provider (in this case SiteGround) and access the `DNS zone editor`.
-- Delete default A records for sportslink.info and www.sportslink.info
+- Delete default `A` records for sportslink.info and www.sportslink.info

-- Add A and CNAME records just for the MAIN DOMAIN (in this case,`sportslink.info`) with the data we copied form the Vercel dashboard.
+- Add a `A` and `CNAME` records just for the MAIN DOMAIN (in this case,`sportslink.info`) with the data we copied form the Vercel dashboard.

 The A anc CNAME records should look like this: